helium/HIP/0000-Eliminate-Rewards-for-IOT-Redundant-Coverage.md

 #### Split rewards for redundant hotspots
 Instead of invalidating witnesses with *Redundant Coverage*, rewards could be split equally among the hotspots.
 This would not decrease *Redundant Coverage*.
 ## Unresolved Questions
-- Is less than 8 resolution 11 hexes the correct distance?
 - Discussion may bring up additional questions.

 ## Deployment Impact